• Facebook

 thinning royal icing with water

-Though you can use a spoon or a dropper to add water to icing I recommend using a Spray Bottle.
+Though you can use a spoon, dropper or a squeeze decorating bottle to add water to icing, I recommend using a Spray Bottle.

-I learned this tip from a seasoned decorator One Tough Cookie.
-Gail is no longer decorating cookies but her clever spray bottle spritz method is still going strong, being used by hundreds of cookie decorators.
+I learned this tip from a seasoned decorator, One Tough Cookie.
+Gail is no longer decorating cookies, but her clever spray bottle spritz method is still going strong, used by hundreds of cookie decorators.

 Spray bottle allows you to easily control the amount of water you add.
 Too much water added at once can yield to icing that is too runny.
 And runny icing can be difficult to work with.